 You need to start by protecting your flooring.
-Using something such as Florprotec Carpet Cover, which you can click here to find out more about, will keep the dust that plastering creates out of your carpets and protect it from any loose debris.
+Using something such as Florprotec Carpet Cover, which you can click here to find out more about, will keep the dust that plastering creates out of your carpets and protect them from any loose debris.
 Brush the wall with a broom to remove any dust and if there are any cracks or holes cover them with screen tape.
 If it is a new wall you are plastering, cover all the plasterboard joints with screen tape.

 Bond With PVA

 Dilute PVA glue to one part PVA and four parts water and then apply it to the entire wall.
-This will ensure that the plaster you are applying will dry out evenly.

 Prepare Your Plaster